DominicBen/thehugowebsite/content/posts/how-to-use-markdown.md

 ## Code Blocks

-Code blocks, which I have been using throughout this paper, are written by placing four spaces before a line
+Code blocks, which I have been using throughout this document, are written by placing four spaces before a line.

         It’s that simple